Police investigate fatal shooting at Singer Island hotel

 Riviera Beach police are investigating a fatal shooting that happened late Tuesday night at the Sands Hotel & Resort.

-Officers responded to the hotel, located at 2401 Beach Court, at about 11 p.m.
+Officers responded to the hotel, located in the 2400 block of Beach Court, at about 11 p.m.

+A police department spokeswoman said a man was shot and later died from his injury.

 A WPTV news crew at the scene saw multiple officers, along with the parking lot blocked off with crime scene tape.